- Multi Day Private Touring

 HOBART – LAKE ST CLAIR – STRAHAN

 Your first day will take you into the heart of Tasmania’s World Heritage wilderness.
 Along the way, stop at ‘The Wall’, a unique art project where sculptor Greg Duncan creates a 100-metre-long wall of wooden relief sculpture depicting Tasmania’s stories.
-The carvings are rendered on three-meter-high panels, most of which is Tasmania’s unique and rare Huon Pine.
+The carvings are rendered on three-meter-high panels, most of which are Tasmania’s unique and rare Huon Pine.
 At Lake St. Clair, it will be time to step out to enjoy the fresh alpine air along the shores of Australia’s deepest lake.
 Continue to the quaint seaside village of Strahan on the West Coast, stopping at the Franklin River and the stunning Nelson Waterfalls.

-Accommodation: Strahan Village (or similar)
+Accommodation: Risby Cove, Strahan (or similar)

 Meals: Breakfast and Lunch